shachi-lab/nanoBASIC_UNO/README.md

 ## 💾 About

-**NanoBASIC UNO** is a minimal BASIC interpreter developed by shachi-lab for **8-bit AVR microcontrollers (Arduino UNO / ATmega328P)**.
+**nanoBASIC UNO** is a minimal BASIC interpreter developed by shachi-lab for **8-bit AVR microcontrollers (Arduino UNO / ATmega328P)**.

 It is a modern reconstruction of the original BASIC interpreter written in 2012 for the STM8S platform, redesigned with a clean architecture and reimplemented for today's MCU environments.